Henryk Jordan: Life

 While in the United States, Jordan began his medical practice and also opened a school for midwives.
 After returning to Europe, he continued to work first in England, then in Germany.
 Back in Kraków, Jordan took on a number of leadership positions.
 From 1895 to 1901 he was a Member of Parliament representing the city at the Polish Diet of Galicia and Lodomeria.
 In addition, Jordan presided over the Kraków Gynecological Society, as well as the Society of Medical Doctors, and the Association of Polish Teachers of Higher Education (a precursor to the Polish Teachers' Union).
 Thanks to his efforts, physical education classes were introduced as compulsory into all Polish schools.

-Henryk Jordan's biggest achievement was to set up a public playground in 1889, with exercise fixtures modeled after playgrounds in the USA, the first in Kraków and perhaps the first in Europe.
-The Jordan’s Garden built on the grounds of Kraków’s Błonia included a swimming pool, 12 playing and soccer fields, as well as numerous running and exercise tracks.
+Jordan's biggest achievement was to set up a public playground in 1889, with exercise fixtures modeled after playgrounds in the USA, the first in Kraków and perhaps the first in Europe.
+The Jordan's Garden built on the grounds of Kraków’s Błonia included a swimming pool, 12 playing and soccer fields, as well as numerous running and exercise tracks.
 Facilities were added for indoor activities in 1906, in case of bad weather.
 The park was equipped with locker rooms and showers.
 On top of that, a free meal service was established for the children.

 Legacy

-Jordan believed that: “Being serious and working all the time is humanly impossible.
-A tired body requires rest, as does an overburdened spirit striving for joy.”
+Jordan believed that "Being serious and working all the time is humanly impossible.
+A tired body requires rest, as does an overburdened spirit striving for joy."

 "Jordan’s gardens" took off like wildfire.
 They were opened in Warsaw, Płock, Kalisz and Lublin.
-In 1928 a Society for Jordan’s Gardens was established to oversee the construction of recreational facilities in interwar Poland.
+In 1928 a Society for Jordan's Gardens was established to oversee the construction of recreational facilities in interwar Poland.